PlayeRom/flightgear-addon-which-runway/nasal/Utils/VersionCheck/README.md

 ### Method 1.
 MetaDataVersionChecker

 The simplest method involves downloading the `/addon-metadata.xml` file from your repository, which contains the add-on's version.
 Therefore, if you push a new commit to the server and increment the add-on's version, users can receive notification of the new version.
-The disadvantage of this solution is that releases are not used, so the version will always be loaded from a main branch (HEAD).
+The version will always be loaded from a main branch (HEAD).
 Therefore, if you increment the version of an add-on that isn't quite ready, users will receive notifications.

 The advantage is that this solution is more repository-agnostic.
-Currently, GitHub, GitLab, and FGAddons on SourceForge are supported, but supporting any other repository is very easy by modifying the `MetaDataVersionChecker._getUrl` method.
+Currently, GitHub, GitLab, SourceForge and FGAddons are supported, but add supporting any other repository is very easy by modifying the `MetaDataVersionChecker._getUrl` method.

 Requirements: